cameronhill1/Skill-of-Living/README.md

 Footnotes

+0 - By volume, the Earth is supposedly 5.539108e+82 times smaller than the known universe.
+And for most of us, most of our daily concerns are not even worldcentric, but "egocentric", and maybe "social-circle-centric".
+[This video](https://www.youtube.com/watch?v=Iy7NzjCmUf0){:target="_blank"} is pretty cool and puts things in perspective.

+0.5 - Sure, there's the big bang, or maybe this is a virtual reality, or maybe a God created it...
+But where could _these_ things have come from in the first place?
+If you really let yourself ponder this, you can have some pretty deep realizations (or perhaps, un-realizations), and a sense of deep wonder can arise.

+0.75 - note to self, possibly include a brief overview / current outline here too

 1 - "Feel The Fear and Do It Anyway" by Susan Jeffers explores this breakdown a bit more deeply.